aqeelsadiq/test/README.md

 # EC2 Instance Configuration

+The user_data.sh script performs the following steps:

+1. Installs necessary dependencies (AWS CLI, curl, unzip, jq).

+2. Retrieves GitHub Owner and Personal Access Token from AWS SSM Parameter Store.

+3. Downloads and installs the GitHub Actions runner.

+4. Registers the EC2 instance as a self-hosted runner in the GitHub repository.

+5. Configures the runner as a system service and starts it.

+6. Sets up a cron job (self_stop.sh) to monitor job activity and shut down the instance if no job run for 15 minutes.

 In the EC2 module (modules/ec2/user_data.sh), the instance retrieves the GitHub Personal Access Token (PAT) and GitHub Owner details manually set in AWS Systems Manager SSM Parameter Store.
 The script fetches these values using the AWS CLI.

 ec2 instances are in the private subnets.